Geographic Spines in the 2020 Census Disclosure Avoidance System: A Pareto Frontier of Geounit Definitions

-Using the notation from \ref{def_spine}, recall that the expected squared errors of the output of the matrix mechanism with the strategy matrix $\widetilde{S}$ are given by the diagonal of $\textup{Var}(V \boldsymbol{\hat{x}}),$ as defined in (\ref{var_mat}).
-The next result describes a case in which each of these expected squared errors can be decreased, or remain unchanged, by bypassing a parent.
-In cases in which the initial PLB proportion of a parent and its children are equal, this result simply implies that accuracy can be improved by bypassing over the parent geounit when it has less than or equal to three child geounits.
-The decision rule that used for the case in which $\rho$--zCDP primitive Gaussian mechanisms are used will be discussed after the proof.
+The next result describes a case in which each of the expected squared errors of the matrix mechanism, \textit{i.e.}, the diagonal of $\textup{Var}(W \boldsymbol{\hat{x}}),$ can be decreased, or remain unchanged, by bypassing a parent.
+In cases in which the initial PLB proportion of a parent and its children are equal, this result implies that accuracy can be improved by bypassing the parent geounit when it has less than or equal to three child geounits.
+Note that the decision rule in the following theorem is only used in the spine optimization routines of the DAS when discrete or continuous $\epsilon$--DP Laplace mechanisms are used for the implementing mechanisms.
+The decision rule used for cases in which either discrete or continuous $\rho$--zCDP Gaussian mechanisms are used for the implementing mechanisms within the DAS, \textit{i.e.}, the decision rule used for the redistricting data file and DHC production executions, is described after the proof.